DustinHartzler/YWA/wp-content/plugins/powerpress/readme.txt

 = Become a PowerPress Patron! =
 Help support your favorite podcasting plugin via Patreon.
 [Visit Blubrry's Patreon page](https://www.patreon.com/blubrry?ty=h)

+= 6.0.5 =
+* Released on 9/8/2015
+* Changed the Play in New Window logic to support WordPress MultiSite `switch_to_blog()` function calls (Thanks Avi for the patch!)
+* Removed the pp_flashembed JavaScript function from the player.js include (we are no longer using flash for fallback).
+* Minified version of player.min.js updated.
+* Fixed possible XSS vulnerability with the settings tab control.
+* Added new `POWERPRESS_CURL` define option for wp-config.php.
+When set, PowerPress will use it's own cURL logic rather than use the `wp_remote_get()`/`wp_remote_post()` functions.

 = 6.0.4 =
 * Released on 8/27/2015